filecoin-project/lotus-docs/content/en/storage-providers/get-started/hardware-requirements.md

 ## General hardware requirements

-The following are _general_ requirements and guidelines for each hardware type to run **just** the `lotus-miner` process without any sealing tasks.
-But it also highlights some of the requirements for sealing tasks under each hardware type.
-Resources needed by each sealing operation are detailed later below.
+The following are _general_ hardware requirements and guidelines for each task type or processes.
+Please keep in mind that each [specific operation requirement]({{< relref "../../storage-providers/get-started/hardware-requirements/#specific-operation-requirements" >}}) adds to the `Lotus-Miner` processes hardware recommendation of **128 GiB of RAM** if the windowPoSt task is not outsourced to a seperate windowPoSt worker.
+The RAM requirement **should** be complemented with **128 GiB of swap on a fast NVMe SSD**.

-Note that Lotus allows to configure and delegate sealing phases to [Lotus workers]({{< relref "../../storage-providers/seal-workers/seal-workers/" >}}), which in setups that is going to seal multiple sectors in parallel is needed.
+Note that Lotus allows to configure and delegate sealing phases to [Lotus workers]({{< relref "../../storage-providers/seal-workers/seal-workers/" >}}), which in setups that is going to seal multiple sectors in parallel is normally needed.

 ## CPU